Crystallizing Public Opinion: The Original 1923 Text (eBook)

 Edward L. Bernays (1891–1995) was an Austrian-American writer and public-relations pioneer whose career spanned more than seventy years.
 His other works include Crystallizing Public Opinion (1923), Propaganda (1928), Public Relations (1952) and his autobiography Biography of an Idea (1965).

-This eBook set is available for purchase only by customers in the United States.
+This eBook set is available for purchase only by customers in the United States, United Kingdom, and selected EU countries.
 The original 1923 and 1928 texts are in the public domain in the United States; copyright status in other jurisdictions may differ.